 Speaking of answer selection, obviously that’s different in a real IELTS booklet vs. Magoosh’s onscreen practice.
 On test day, students will physically mark answers on a printed answer sheet, which is separate from the booklet that contains the questions.
 And students will write their essays by hand on the paper-based IELTS, even though Magoosh IELTS gives students the option to type their essays on screen.
 Finally, Magoosh IELTS Speaking is different than the real test; on test day, students will be interviewed face-to-face by an actual human being.

-Ultimately, there are many big and small differences an onscreen IELTS experience and the actual paper-based one.
+Ultimately, there are many big and small differences an onscreen IELTS experience and the common paper-based one.
 For direct comparisons, Magoosh IELTS students and tutors should compare Magoosh’s platform to the free official IELTS practice tests from the British Council website.
 The BC’s IELTS practice tests are printable PDF booklets, designed to give students an accurate sense of what a real test booklet looks like.